nordinr/git-init-basic/README.md

 ```
 <MAJOR.MINOR.PATCH>

-MAJOR: Incremented for breaking changes.<br>
+MAJOR: Incremented for breaking changes.
-MINOR: Incremented for new features that are backward-compatible.<br>
+MINOR: Incremented for new features that are backward-compatible.
 PATCH: Incremented for backward-compatible bug fixes.

 eg: v1.0.1, v1.1.2, v1.2.0-feature-name, v1-stable etc...